Getting started with GRASS for Conda

 Published

-This is a very short introduction to the GRASS Python package distributed via Conda.
-With the GRASS Python package, you can call GRASS tools in Python scripts or Jupyter notebooks.
+This is a very short introduction to installing GRASS distributed via Conda.
+With the Conda distribution of GRASS, you can install GRASS and the rest of the Python stack for data science with a single command.
 This means that you can easily integrate GRASS into data science workflows using the Python scientific ecosystem.
 This brief tutorial covers:

 Manager

 Conda is an open source package and environment manager.
-Many open source projects use Conda to publish their software as Python packages.
+Many open source projects use Conda to publish their software.
 With Conda, you can easily install collections of these packages in isolated environments to avoid conflicting software dependencies.
-The GRASS Python package is distributed via conda-forge, a community smithy and repository [1].
-Install Miniforge, a minimal distribution of Conda that uses conda-forge as its default channel [2].
+With Conda, packages are distributed via channels, remote repositories that host packages.
+GRASS is distributed via conda-forge, a community smithy and repository [1].
+There are several different distributions of Conda.
+For this tutorial, install Miniforge, a minimal distribution of Conda that uses conda-forge as its default channel [2].
+We recommend Miniforge because it is the easiest, cleanest way to install the GRASS Conda Package.
+Other distributions may be incompatible with conda-forge, requiring proper configuration to work.

 NoteUnix